Newtonian Particles are Dense

 Let P be a material particle in a stable balance with its environment.
 It might be emitting and absorbing lots of photons, but not melting or breaking into pieces.
 Then P is presumably steady enough so that we can model it using a sequence of excited states.
 Let these states be described by , their density.
 And recall that the constant number was introduced earlier to grasp the shape of a particle.
 Then we say that P is a Newtonian particle if it is so dense that

 This condition implies that Newtonian particles are heavy, as shown below.
-And later we show how interactions between Newtonian particles obey conservation laws for mass and mechanical energy.
+And later we also show how interactions between Newtonian particles obey conservation laws for mass and mechanical energy.

 To be more exact, let P be in an excited state characterized by , the norm of its radius vector, and , its rest mass.
 For Newtonian particles, the energy of the rest-mass is almost the same as the absolute-value of the enthalpy .
 This is because the definition of mass can be rearranged to give